 As a fan of the culture as a whole, I’m not mad at any of it.
 It is basically nature taking it’s course.
 Some of the old dudes are down with it, while others are down right furious.
 Why?
 There isn’t one obvious reason for why the older generation (yes, you 90s ninjas are included) has such a beef with today’s hip-hop.
 There is just a blatant lack of tribute being paid.
 Period.
 A lot of “older” rappers/fans feel that this generation of young hip-hop stars aren’t doing anything to advance the music.
 They also feel, that what’s being created now can hardly be classified as “HIP-HOP”.

 On the flip side, the younger generation of hip-hop feels as if they do recognize the old school.
 They respect skill, but this is a different time.
 They feel they make the music of “their” generation, and at this moment in time, skill is not necessarily a prerequisite for success/popularity.
 In 2012, the rules are just different from the 80s and 90s.
 Between low cd sales, the rise of social media, and the marketing saturation that blankets actual talent…what more can they do?

 This is old but still true.
 Let’s not pretend that this is a hip-hop only issue either.
 Most artist come from poor backgrounds and they’ve never been taught how to manage their money.
-They’ve also been taken advantage of by labels, accountants, managers, etc. There is no future in fronting…do your homework.

 It’s painfully obvious that today’s hip-hop world has gone 100% Hollywood.
 There was a time where all you knew about your favorite artist was embedded in their rhymes.
 Not only does your favorite artist come with a chain, a crew, and a mugshot…. but now they come with a love interest.
 It was always known that some rappers were married.
 You could even catch some of them out on the town in your favorite hip-hop mag.